tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 # Communicating SNI and Nonce to Backend Server {#communicating-sni}

-When operating in Split mode, backend servers will not have access to PaddedServerNameList.sni or ClientESNIInner.nonce without access to the ESNI keys or a way to decrypt ClientEncryptedSNI.encrypted_sni.
+When operating in Split Mode, backend servers will not have access to PaddedServerNameList.sni or ClientESNIInner.nonce without access to the ESNI keys or a way to decrypt ClientEncryptedSNI.encrypted_sni.